 Best Time to Travel to Puerto Rico

 The most popular time to visit Puerto Rico is from December through March.
-During this time the temperatures are cooler and less humid.
-During this time you will find the largest crowds all escaping the winter.
+During this time, the temperatures are cooler and less humid.
+However, you will also find the largest crowds all escaping the winter.

 Pricing in Puerto Rico will also be at its peak for hotels and activities.